calipho-sib/cellosaurus-wikidata-bot/docs/logbook.md

 * The updates stopped running, last cell line was CVCL_LG07 (Q54872068).
 I will create a new dump from this cell to the end called `int_cellosaurus.txt`.
 If that happens again, I'll update the same file.
 * I restarted the updates with the new file.
 It is running normally.

+## 24/11/2020
+* Finished running the Cellosaurus bot for the release 36.